jafaryor/algorithms-and-data-structures/src/data-structures/order-statistic-tree/readme.md

 An order-statistic tree `T` is simply a red-black tree with additional  information stored in each node.
 Besides the usual red-black tree attributes, we have another attribute, `size`.
 This attribute contains the number of  (internal) nodes in the subtree rooted at the node (including the node itself), that is, the __size of the subtree__.

 We do not require keys to be distinct in an order-statistic tree.
 In the presence of equal keys, the above notion of rank is not well defined.
 We remove this ambiguity for an order-statistic tree by defining the rank of an element as the position at which it would be printed in an _inorder walk_ of the tree.
-In tree below for example, the key `14` stored in a black node has rank `5`, and the key `14` stored in a red node has rank `6`.
+In tree below for example, the key `14` stored in a black node has rank `5`.

 ![order-statistic-tree](../../images/order-statistic-tree.png)